Qazzquimby/prototypical-tactics-game/tactics-site/public/rules.md

 ### Targeting

-Abilities in Tabletop Teamfight target spaces, not units.
-When a space is targeted, every legal thing inside it is also targeted (usually a unit).
-You can even target empty spaces.
+- **"Range 3"**: Whenever an attack lists a range without an area, it targets a single thing in a space within range.
+TODO "THING"
+- **"Enemy in range 3"**: After choosing a space in range, the attack can only target an enemy in that space.
+An empty space can still be chosen.

+Abilities that affect others choose a space before choosing a target in that space.

+Some abilities may react to the target being named.
+After reactions, if the target is no longer legal, the caster must choose another legal target in the space if possible.
 Unless otherwise specified, abilities can target anyone, ally or enemy.

-By default, abilities target a single space.
-"Range 2, 2⚔" means "Choose a space within range 2.
-You deal 2 damage to its contents."
+Example "Range 2, 2⚔" means "Choose a space within range 2.
+Choose a target in that space, and deal 2 damage to them."

 ### Area of Effect

-Some abilities target multiple spaces in an area.
-Any ability that targets an area multiple spaces is an Area of Effect (AoE) ability.
+Any ability that affects all of something is an AoE (rather than having you choose individual targets), is an Area of Effect (AoE) ability.
+For example "all units", "enemies in burst 3", "units that dealt damage last turn", etc.

+Since individuals are not chosen, nothing is "targeted".
+Instead, units in the area are "included".

+Often AoEs are simply written by giving an area, which implies "affects everything in that area."

-By default, the attack targets all spaces in the area.
-Eg, "3x3 centered on you, 2⚔" means "For all spaces in a 3x3 square centered on you, you deal 2 damage to their contents."
+Eg, "3x3 centered on you, 2⚔" means "All units in a 3x3 square centered on you, you deal 2 damage to them."

 Common areas are:

-- **Line**: A 1*N rectangle of spaces moving away from the source point.
+- **Line**: A 1*N rectangle of spaces moving away from the source space.
 If no length is given, the line is infinite.
 - **Path**: A sequence of N orthogonally adjacent spaces, snaking around however you like.
-- **Burst**: All spaces in range N of the source point.
+- **Burst**: All spaces in range N of the source space.
 - **NxN**: A NxN square of spaces.
-If it doesn't specify that it's centered, then it only needs to overlap the source point.
+If it doesn't specify that it's centered, then it only needs to overlap the source space.

-Usually the source point is the caster.
-If a range is given before the area, the area's source point is a targetable point in that range.
+Usually the source space is the caster.
+If a range is given before the area, the area's source point is a targetable space in that range.
 Eg "range 3 2x2, all units receive +.5x damage"

-If something is "untargetable," its space can't be named by single target abilities, but it can still be included in AoE abilities.

 ## Attack Rolls